Using a cellular phone while driving a car is dangerous.

 The forward plate became my victim.
 Taken out we see a little plastic square with a pin on one side.
 I glued the delivered microphone onto this plastic square and pushed the cable through a hole drilled into it.
 Please make sure to point the microphone into the right direction - Your mouth!
-Now the sophisticated craftsman spots the wonderfull color on the right photo.
+Now the sophisticated craftsman spots the wonderful color on the right photo.
 Wasn't the microphone black?
-Well, my girlfriend looked at me kinda puzzled when I hustled in her stockings drawer and grabbed a fine one colored "Champaigne".
+Well, my girlfriend looked at me kinda puzzled when I hustled in her stockings drawer and grabbed a fine one colored "Champagne".
 Taken double and fixed with superglue over the plastic square and microphone it looks really great.